 Japanese Dining Etiquette for Drinking

 Meals are often accompanied or followed with drinks, either beer or sake -- don't drink alone!
 Wait on all glasses to be filled, then someone will give a toast or simply say kanpai! which means "cheers" in Japanese.
 Raise your glass, return the kanpai, and then drink.
-If your hosts empty their glasses, you should try to do so, too.
+If your hosts empty their glasses, you should try to do so as well.

 Japanese often jump at the chance to pour drinks for each other; you should do the same.
 Top up the glasses of people seated around you, and never pour your own drink.
 Follow some basic Japanese drinking etiquette before emptying your glass.